zanerock/regex-repo/src/doc/README.01.md

 ## Regex reference

 Each regular expression listed below is paired with an embeddable string named `xxxString`.
-E.g., `rgbRe` is paired with `rgbReString`.
+E.g., `rgbRe` is paired with `rgbReString` (with a couple exceptions where noted).
 Each Re will only match strings that are the given type and nothing else.
 I.e., the RE begins with '^' and ends with '$'.
 The `xxxReString` can be used for partial matches, `matchAll`s, and used as part of larger expressions.
 E.g., to find all unique CSS RGB colors used in a style sheet, you might do something like:

 ```javascript
 import { rgbReString } from '@liquid-labs/regex-repo'